Accessibility Tools

 Every visitor to the Alpenzoo will see a magnificent castle right next to the entrance to the zoo.
-The name of this castle is “Weiherburg” and it houses the offices of the Alpenzoo.
-Even the founder of the Alpenzoo, Prof Hans Psenner, had a small office in Weiherburg Castle.
-But the castle never belonged to the Alpenzoo.
-The history of Weiherburg Castle dates back to the 15th century, and its foundation is linked to the name of the Tänzel family.
-The Weiherburg was designed as a late Gothic residence near the fish pond that gave the castle its name.
-This fish pond existed up until the 20th century.
-Archduke Ferdinand II later created a zoo around the estate.
-This zoo was located on the site of today’s Alpenzoo.
-In 1911, the city of Innsbruck took over Weiherburg Castle.
-The property was carefully restored from 1976-78.
+The name of this castle is "Weiherburg" and it houses the offices of the Alpenzoo.
+Even the founder of the Alpine Zoo, Prof Hans Psenner, had a small office in the Weiherburg.
+But the castle never belonged to the Alpine Zoo.
+The history of Weiherburg Castle dates back to the 15th century and its foundation is linked to the name of the Tänzel family.
+The Weiherburg was conceived as a late Gothic residence near the fish pond that gave the castle its name.
+This fish pond existed until the 20th century.
+Archduke Ferdinand II later created an animal park around the estate.
+This zoo was located on the site of today's Alpenzoo.
+In 1911, the city of Innsbruck took over the Weiherburg.
+The estate was carefully restored from 1976-78.

 In the past, the castle was often used for events.
-Unfortunately, this has very rarely been the case in recent years.
-That’s why the Alpenzoo had an idea: the Weiherburg was to be awakened from its fairytale slumber.
-A three-part concept was developed by Alpenzoo for this purpose.
-The use of Weiherburg Castle was to consist of the offices of the Alpenzoo, a reopened restaurant with an event centre and an exhibition floor as a highlight.
-The aim was to make Weiherburg Castle accessible to Tyroleans once more, but also to show it to Tyrolean tourists.
-Thankfully, this idea met with the approval of the City of Innsbruck, and the Tyrol Provincial Memorial Foundation also provided financial support for the necessary renovation and theresulting exhibition.
+Unfortunately, this has rarely been the case in recent years.
+That is why the Alpine Zoo had an idea: the Weiherburg should be awakened from its slumber.
+The Alpine Zoo developed a three-part concept for this.
+The use of the Weiherburg was to consist of the offices of the Alpenzoo, a reopened restaurant with an event centre and an exhibition floor as a highlight.
+In this way, the Weiherburg was to be made accessible to Tyroleans again, but also be shown to tourists in Tyrol.
+Thankfully, this idea met with the approval of the City of Innsbruck and the Provincial Memorial Foundation of Tyrol also provided financial support for the necessary renovation and the resulting exhibition.

 But how can a zoo also provide curative care for a museum?
-A form of collaboration with Tyrol’s State Museums was entered into here.
-Tyrol’s State Museums were founded in 1823 with the purpose of promoting and developing art, culture, science and research in Tyrol in a sustainable fashion, and boast an impressive collection of approximately 3 million exhibits from the natural history collection alone.
-Unfortunately, there have only ever been temporary exhibitions of these exhibits and so the Provincial Museums and the Alpenzoo wanted to seize the opportunity to change this.
-It was important to both parties that there should not be a permanent exhibition, but that the ambitious goal should be exhibitions that change annually.
+This is where a co-operation with the Tyrolean State Museums came in.
+The Tyrolean State Museums were founded in 1823 with the purpose of promoting and sustainably developing art, culture, science and research in Tyrol and have an impressive collection of around 3 million exhibits from the natural history collection alone.
+Unfortunately, these exhibits have only ever been on display temporarily and so the Provincial Museums and the Alpine Zoo wanted to seize the opportunity to change this.
+It was important to both partners that there should not be a permanent exhibition, but that the ambitious goal should be annually changing exhibitions.

-The museum in Weiherburg Castle has been open since 2021 and fascinates its visitors every day a new.
+The museum in the Weiherburg has been open since 2021 and fascinates its visitors anew every day.

 Exhibition